Robin Coningham: Academic career

 Coningham led the excavation of the Maya Devi Temple in Lumbini, Nepal; an ancient Buddhist temple situated at the site traditionally considered the birthplace of Buddha.

 In 1994, Coningham was elected a Fellow of the Royal Asiatic Society (FRAS).
 On 4 February 2016, he was elected a Fellow of the Society of Antiquaries of London (FSA).

+Coningham is a member of the Antiquity Trust, which supports the publication of the archaeology journal Antiquity.